-When designing a subsurface seepage system, the absorption capacity of the soil shall be determined by subsection (a) or (b) of this Section.
-After January 1, 2011, when designing a subsurface seepage system, the absorption capacity of the soil shall be determined by subsection (a) of this Section.
-After January 1, 2011, subsection (b) of this Section may be used to judge if the soils may be suitable for a subsurface system. as follows:
+After January 1, 2014, when designing a subsurface seepage system, the absorption capacity of the soil shall be determined by subsection (a) of this Section.
+After January 1, 2014, subsection (b) of this Section shall not be used to determine design requirements for a subsurface system.
+When designing a subsurface seepage system, the absorption capacity of the soil shall be determined by subsection (a) or (b) of this Section as follows:

-- a) Soil Investigation- - 1) Soil investigations shall be conducted in the following manner: - A) Determination of soil characteristics on sites proposed for development with private sewage disposal systems shall be based on soil boring data collected by a soil classifier or an Illinois licensed professional engineer. - B) There shall be a minimum of three3 borings per soil absorption system site.
+- a) Soil Investigation- - 1) Soil investigations shall be conducted in the following manner: - A) Determination of soil characteristics on sites proposed for development with private sewage disposal systems shall be based on soil boring data collected by a soil classifier or an Illinois licensed professional engineer. - B) There shall be a minimum of three 3 borings per soil absorption system site.
 The soil borings shall be at least 50 feet apart, and the proposed subsurface seepage system shall be located within the area where the soil borings were located.
 More soil borings may be necessary for accurate and appropriate evaluation of a site where there is some concern about the consistency of the soil materials.
 One of the borings shall be made at the lowest elevation of the proposed absorption field area.
 Borings shall extend a minimum of 60 inches below the natural ground surface.
 An observation pit shall be used in gravelly materials. - C) Observation and determination of soil characteristics may also be also determined from a pit dug by a backhoe or other excavating equipment.
 The Department or local authority may require soil pits (backhoe excavation) in cases where ground is frozen, where the soil materials are considerably varied in texture, where there has been previous or current fill material or, cutting of soils, or where gravelly soils are encountered.
-Such soil pits shall be prepared at the perimeter of the expected soil absorption area to minimize damage to natural soil structure.
-Soil pits shall extend a minimum of 60 inches below the natural ground surface. - D) Site characteristics to be described include zones of seasonal and permanent water saturation, USDAU.S.D.A. soil textural changes,
+Soil Such soil pits shall be prepared at the perimeter of the expected soil absorption area to minimize damage to natural soil structure.
+Soil pits shall extend a minimum of 60 inches below the natural ground surface.

-USDAU.S.D.A. soil structural features for each horizon, slope, compaction and depth, soil coloration, consistence, coatings, depth of limiting layer, depth of soil mottling (as specified in subsection (a)(1)(E) of this Sectiondepth to low chroma equal to or less than 2 and a value of 4 or more - Munsell Color System), internal drainage classification, and permeability range, and other limiting soil characteristics that may reduce permeability.

-- E) Identification of soil mottling and reduction of iron (iron depletions) as expressed by soil color patterns.
-Specifically, this is determined where the soil has two percent or more of a Munsell color value of four or more and a chroma of two or less occurring as iron depletions.
-Where soil layers have a value of three or less and chroma of two or less, organic matter may mask the iron depletions.
-Where organic matter is masking the iron depletions, two percent or more of distinct or prominent concentrations of iron (value four or more and chroma of three or more) and/or the taxonomic classification of the soil may be used as additional evidence to determine the estimated depth to the seasonal high water table. - 2) The following persons are qualified to conduct soil investigations: - A) any person who meets the definition of soil classifier in Section 905.10; - B) an Illinois Licensed Professional Engineera licensed professional engineer; - an employee of a local health department who has three3 years of experience in designing or approving private sewage disposal systems using soil classification information and six6 semester hours of soils_related coursework; - D) an employee of a local health department with five5 years experience reviewing the design and designing or approving private sewage disposal systems using soil classification information under the direct supervision of those persons listed in subsection (a)(2)(A), (B) or (C) of this subsection (a)(2).
+- D) Site characteristics to be described include zones of seasonal and permanent water saturation, United States Department of Agriculture (USDA)-U.S.D.A. soil textural changes; USDAU.S.D.A. soil structural features for each horizon, slope, compaction, and depth; soil coloration; consistence; coatings; depth of limiting layer; depth of soil mottling; (depth to low chroma equal to or less than 2 and a value of 4 or more Munsell Color System), internal drainage classification; and permeability range; and other limiting soil characteristics that may reduce permeability.
+The following reference materials shall be used as a guide for describing and classifying soil: Field Book for Describing and Sampling Soils, Soil Taxonomy and Soil Survey Manual. - 2) The following persons are qualified to conduct soil investigations: - A) any person who meets the definition of soil classifier in Section 905.10; - B) an Illinois licensed Professional Engineer a licensed professional engineer; - C) an employee of a local health department who has three 3 years of experience in designing or approving private sewage disposal systems using soil classification information and six 6 semester hours of soils-related coursework; - D) an employee of a local health department with five 5 years of experience reviewing the design and designing or approving private sewage disposal systems using soil classification information under the direct supervision of those persons listed in subsection (a)(2)(A), (B) or (C)-of this subsection (a)(2).